Where are they now? The six wingers Tony Pulis preferred to Serge Gnabry

 Gnabry played just once in the league, a 12-minute run-out against Chelsea, before having his deal cut short in January.
-He never really recovered during his time in England, and proceeded to move to the Bundesliga that summer.
+Here’s what the players picked ahead of him have got up to since.

 One of West Brom’s longest-serving players at the time, Morrison scored both West Brom goals in that defeat to Chelsea and was a regular until injury cut short his season in January.

-The Scot missed most of the 2017-18 relegation campaign due to Achilles problems, but returned to play 19 times in the Championship last season.
+The Scot missed most of the 2017-18 relegation campaign due to Achilles problems but returned to play 19 times in the Championship before being released and subsequently retiring in October 2019 after only receiving contract offers from lower-league clubs.
+He’s now a coach at West Brom.

-Northern Ireland international Brunt has transitioned from midfielder to more of a full-back in recent years, but he was an option in a wide midfield role during the 2015-16 season.
+Northern Ireland international Brunt would soon transition from midfielder to more of a full-back, but he was an option in a wide midfield role during the 2015-16 season.

 One of Gnabry’s younger rivals, McClean was in his mid-20s in the 2015-16 campaign, his first in an Albion shirt after joining from Wigan Athletic that summer.